-Now Leliefontein Lodge, as it’s called, boasts 6 en-suite rooms, a self-catering kitchen and a large dining room, as well as braai (barbecue) facilities in a beautiful outdoor cooking shelter.
-Each room has 2 3-quarter beds, a television, air-conditioning and fresh, white linen.
+Now Leliefontein Lodge, as it’s called, boasts six en-suite rooms, a self-catering kitchen and a large dining room, as well as braai (barbecue) facilities in a beautiful outdoor cooking shelter.
+Each room has two three-quarter beds, a television, air-conditioning and fresh, white linen.

 But, says Engelbrecht, many tourists prefer staying in the matjieshuis (traditional 'mat house') accommodation.
 In these cosy traditional shelters made with bent saplings and many reed mats, you’ll sleep on comfortable beds with proper linen.

 Vera and four other women co-own Leliefontein Lodge and are also available to cook traditional meals from the area.
 You can also ask them about demonstrations of the traditional Nama riel dance, which has a gripping rhythm that just makes you want to take to the floor.

 Other activities include exploring the historic church precinct where an old sundial stands in the pastor’s yard.
 The lily-ringed water source after which the town was named is here.

 In spring, the flowers on these calcite hills are magnificent, and since the town is full of things to see and surrounded by lovely drives, it’s an excellent place to be based for a Namaqualand flower safari.

 Leliefontein Lodge and Leliefontein tourism information